mostmojo/log/log.md

 **Today's Progress**

 • Looked into NkdTV layout, craft setup to identify sections, fields, handles, entry types.
-Looked into image magick error with yarn dependencies, docker config files and node modules.
-Tip: don't `yarn install`, but `yarn build:js` otherwise it overwrites everything you've pasted from older files!
+Looked into image magick error with yarn dependencies, docker config files and node modules. *Tip:* don't `yarn install`, but `yarn build:js` otherwise it overwrites everything you've pasted from older files!

-• Analysed a nav item variable declaration, for loop with 2 parameters and more complex logic to display relevant nav items with highlighting styles upon selection using ternary operators.
+• Analysed a nav item variable declaration, for loop with 2 parameters and more complex logic to display relevant nav items with highlighting styles upon selection using ternary operators. *Tip:* remember the mighty `.env` file when configuring the DB!

 • Finished home card section on Nexter project using CSS grids and flexbox.
 Used `transform: translateY(50%);` for positioning and `z-index` with `align-self: end` to place an svg file with grid system.